CrimeOwl AI logoCrimeOwl AI

 Lead #3

-On July 28, 1996, Stanley Obas and two accomplices allegedly abducted a 13-year-old girl in Easton, Pennsylvania, took her to a basement, sexually assaulted and tortured her, resulting in her death.
+On July 28, 1996, Stanley Obas and two accomplices allegedly abducted a 13-year-old girl in Easton, Pennsylvania, sexually assaulted her, and tortured her in a basement, resulting in her death.
 Her body was discovered in a local cemetery.
-Obas fled to avoid prosecution and remains at large, with possible connections to Brooklyn, New York.
+Obas fled and remains a federal fugitive wanted for criminal homicide, kidnapping, aggravated assault, and criminal conspiracy.

 Case